 Planning Your Trip to Joshua Tree

 We have a pile of resources to help you plan your trip to Joshua Tree.
 Start with our guide for Joshua Tree town, which has quirky museums and art installations along with suggested places to eat.
-Use our 1-day guide as an overview for Joshua Tree and then back-fill with some of these cool Joshua Tree hikes.
+We have a full Joshua Tree planning guide and also a 1-day guide for folks in a hurry.
+Then back-fill with some of these cool Joshua Tree hikes.
+If you are also planning to visit Death Valley, use our Joshua Tree to Death Valley road trip guide.

 Figure out where to stay with our guides for glamping and cabin rentals, or score a cool hotel like the western-themed Joshua Tree Ranch House or Pioneertown Motel.
+If you are bringing camping gear, use our camping guide to find a nice spot.
 You can also learn more about Joshua Tree with interesting factoids about the park’s history and ecology.

 The 6 Closest Airports to Joshua Tree + Which to Pick